predrag-viceic/kde-on-pitop/README.md

 `ansible-playbook -k -i hosts.pitop -u root  pitop.yml --check`

+The default SSH password in Minibian image is [raspberry](https://minibianpi.wordpress.com/faq/).
+Ansible playbook will ask you the SSH password and use it for the orchestration.
+After the orchestration is finished  it will disable console root access.

-When sure that you are orchestrating the correct server, remove *--check* option.
+When sure that you are orchestrating the correct server, remove `--check` option.

 ## Install KDE